3ConstArt3/Lexarithmos/README.md

  * `key`: The **integer** representation of each phrase sM.
  * `divisions`: An **array**, containing every integer subdivision dN of the key.
  * `phrases`: An **array**, containing all the phrases that have the same key.

+**NOTE**: The **subdivisions** of a natural number n, are the numbers that result each time from adding up all the digits of the number we currently have, until the number of digits in the result is 1.

 ## Usage